 Chief of the Defence Staff General Sir Nick Carter told the BBC serving and former service personnel should face action for "genuine" wrongdoing, but said groundless cases "will not happen on my watch".

-Thirteen people were shot dead on Bloody Sunday: a 14th person died later.
+Thirteen people were shot dead on Bloody Sunday.

 The 76-year-old former soldier is alleged to have fired the shot that struck masonry that injured Mr McCarron and another protestor.

 The Saville Inquiry report found that Mr McCarron and Patrick McDaid were injured by debris sent flying by shots fired as they were attempting to run away from the south-eastern area of the Rossville Flats car park.

 A year after he was injured, Mr McCarron suffered a brain haemorrhage.
 His family believe that is directly linked to the injuries he sustained on Bloody Sunday.

 Mr McCarron's daughter Maureen told BBC Radio Foyle: "Everyone says daddy was left the way he was because of Bloody Sunday.